 Positive Airway Pressure (PAP) is considered by the medical profession to be the best treatment for sleep apnoea.

 However, PAP is an arduous therapy and compliance (those who actually use it) for more than 4 nights a week and more than 4 hours each night are surprisingly few.

-Consequently, dental appliances for sleep apnoea, although they may be considered less effective in terms of overcoming sleep apnoea (measured by oxygen desaturation), there is evidence that patients use them more than PAP.
+Consequently, although they may be considered less effective in terms of overcoming sleep apnoea (measured by oxygen desaturation), there is evidence that patients use them more than PAP.